California State Route 7: Route description

+Route 7 is defined in section 307 of the California Streets and Highways Code, and that the highway is "from the northerly boundary of the Federal Port of Entry near Calexico to Route 8 near El Centro".

 SR 7 begins at the Calexico East Border Station, which is open from 6:00 am to 10:00 pm, seven days a week.
 Just north of the border, the highway splits into two roads to pass through the customs checkpoints: the fork to the west is for cars, and the fork to the east is for commercial vehicles.
 The California Department of Transportation (Caltrans) considers the western fork for cars as the SR 7 spur route, while the eastern fork is part of SR 7 proper.
 At their junction, the western fork passes over the other fork at the northern end and merges into that highway.

 From the border to I-8, SR 7 is an expressway known as Orchard Road.
 Before reaching I-8, SR 7 travels north and has an at-grade intersection with SR 98 and a few other roads.
 At its northern end, SR 7 turns into County Route S32 (still Orchard Road) as it intersects with I-8.
 The entire route runs through the Sonoran Desert and is built to expressway standards.

 The route was constructed to allow commercial traffic to travel between Mexico and the United States.
 SR 7 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 In 2013, SR 7 had an annual average daily traffic (AADT) of 2,450 at the Calexico inspection station, and 15,900 at Menvielle Road along the spur, the latter of which was the highest AADT for the highway.